hodpub/github-issues-tracker/README.md

 Issues and pull requests are welcome!
 This is an open-source project maintained for the community.

+## Development Note
+> [!IMPORTANT]
+> As a side project rather than our core product focus, this project was developed with AI assistance (GitHub Copilot) to enable rapid iteration and prototyping.
+We do not use AI to create our Foundry systems and modules, following the request from Foundry LLC.
+This is a side project to facilitate working with our partners and clients to view issues and PRs from several repositories at the same time.

 ## License

 MIT - Feel free to use, modify, and distribute as you wish.